Kwanikaze/Prover9Mace4DatasetGenerator/README.md

 For a detailed motivation of this work and the overall findings, please refer to the given Report.pdf

+## Graphing Performance
+Using the outputted performance.csv, **GraphingPerformance.py** allows you to visualize for each axiom the time each ontology

 ## Converting .clif files to .in

 If you only have .clif files you can install Macleod as found here: [https://github.com/thahmann/macleod].
 Macelod is a set of Python 2 scripts that can do the translation from CLIF to the Prover9 and TPTP syntaxes locally on your machine.